Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 Social media are addictive.
 Every time users open their accounts, they face endless new posts and stories with multiple themes.
 Therefore, spending hours liking, commenting, posting, and sharing on social media is natural.

 Excessive screen time (the time one spends using a smart device with a screen) has harmful effects on children’s health.
-Too much screen time can lead to screen addiction and result in underachievement in life and school.
+Too much social media usage can lead to screen addiction and result in underachievement in real life and school.

 On Our Blog:

 To help your child manage their screen time, you can use Safes parental control app.
 Using Safes, you can allocate a daily limit for your child to use social media apps.
-Moreover, if your child is below 13 and therefore shouldn’t use regular social media, you can block social media apps and their web panels on your child’s phone, tablet, or computer.
+Moreover, if your child is below 13 and therefore shouldn’t use regular social media, you can block social media sites and apps on your child’s phone, tablet, or computer.

 Sina